 Every year our brands support WRAP’s #RecycleWeek campaign, sharing the recyclability of our products and encouraging people to recycle them.

-We also recently partnered with The Economist’s Education Foundation to create a for young people and students.
+We also recently partnered with The Economist’s Education Foundation to create a Plastics, Packaging and Sustainability resource for young people and students.
 The free workbook is all about plastics and packaging to encourage young people between the ages of 9-14 to think about: why we use plastic, the role plastic does have in our society and what more could and should be done to keep plastic out of the environment.